wolflegend99/Spider-Induction-Tasks-Team-5/README.md

 Finally, you are now a contributor and you’ve conquered the BATTLEGROUND.
 Congrats you are now a git enlightened !!!

-**The algotrithm to be implemented is *Modular Exponentiation*.
+**The algorithm to be implemented is *Modular Exponentiation*.
 Read about it, if you guys don't know it.
 It's a really simple implementation and optimising algorithm, which would be essential in many competitive contests!**

 **Pull requests will be verified and accepted by Shashvat or me.**